cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/TenantManagementApi.md

 Get Feature Flags

-Get the feature flags enabled in the CDO tenant.
+Get the feature flags enabled in the SCC tenant.

 ### Example